 However, the native functionality provided by Google for G Suite administrators has certain limitations and gotchas that create unnecessary complexities and make the process much less efficient and seamless.
 Spinbackup allows organizations to have a robust solution to manage employee G Suite data and avoid data leak.
 It allows G Suite administrators to have access to automated daily backups and restores/migration capabilities, all within a single pane of glass interface.
 However, the capabilities of Spinbackup’s solution do not end there.

-The Data Loss Prevention and G Suite Data Leak Protection abilities of the solution round out the already robust offering to create a total solution to protect, migrate, secure, and monitor the G Suite environment from cloud threats and vulnerabilities, both outside and within.
+The Data Loss Prevention and G Suite Data Leak Protection abilities, and advanced G Suite security features of the solution round out the already robust offering to create a total solution to protect, migrate, secure, and monitor the G Suite environment from cloud threats and vulnerabilities, both outside and within.